Volume of retail sales up 7.2% in December

 “Jewellery endured a very poor quarter due to the migration of demand to international markets either online or as a result of consumers buying abroad on leisure trips.

-Overall, she said, the recovery in the industry was “marginal” and called for legislation to curb the influx if cheap imports.
+Overall, she said, the recovery in the sector was “marginal”, and called for legislation to curb the influx of cheap imports.

-“No longer can it be expected in budgets that increasing consumer spend will take care of retail,” she said.